 ALPFA’s mission is to create opportunities and build relationships for its members, the community and its business partners while expanding Latino leadership in the global workforce.

 This group recognizes and promotes academic excellence in the accounting, finance, and information systems fields.
-If you are a financial information student, join to benefit from opportunities for self-development and association among members and practicing financial professionals.
+If you are a financial information student, join to benefit from opportunities for self-development and association among members and practicing finance professionals.

 The International Honor Society Beta Gamma Sigma encourages and honors academic achievement in the study of business.

 If you wish to take your first steps in consulting and want to grow your professional skill set while working on real client projects, the BCG is for you.
 This STEM-focused group produces well-rounded industry consultants.

 Connect with high school students and share your Purdue stories.
 Business Ambassadors are dedicated to helping prospective students find the experience they want at Purdue University and the Daniels School of Business.